stanford-me343/stanford-me343.github.io/index.md

 ### Reinforcement learning

+- [AlphaGo](https://www.nature.com/articles/nature16961), "Mastering the game of Go with deep neural networks and tree search," by Silver et al.
+- [AlphaGo Zero](https://www.nature.com/articles/nature16961), "Mastering the game of Go without human knowledge," by Silver et al.
+- [AlphaZero](https://arxiv.org/abs/1712.01815), "Mastering Chess and Shogi by self-play with a general reinforcement learning algorithm," by Silver et al.
-- [Reinforcement learning : an introduction](https://searchworks.stanford.edu/view/5320501) by R.S.
+- [Reinforcement learning: an introduction](https://searchworks.stanford.edu/view/5320501) by R.S.
 Sutton and A.G.
 Barto; [draft of second edition](http://incompleteideas.net/book/bookdraft2017nov5.pdf).
 - [Course on reinforcement learning](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html) by David Silver (2015).
 David was one of the lead researchers on AlphaGo.
 - [Curated list of resources on reinforcement learning](https://github.com/aikorea/awesome-rl), by H. Kim and J. Kim.
 - [OpenAI Gym](https://gym.openai.com/), toolkit for developing and comparing reinforcement learning algorithms